JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 +
 *
 ```
 The main difference from our `polynomial` function is that there are multiple methods, for each of these functions.
-Each one of the methods coresponds to a specific combination of arguments, for which the function can be specialized to using *multiple dispatch*.
+Each one of the methods corresponds to a specific combination of arguments, for which the function can be specialized to using *multiple dispatch*.
 You can see the list by calling a `methods` function:
 ```julia
 julia> methods(+)
 # 190 methods for generic function "+":